 How to Enter.
 To enter:

-(i) Online: Visit the Station’s website, www.1075thegame.com, click on the Contest link, click on the “Grill Bill” Contest link and complete an entry form which includes submitting at least five (5) questions for Early Game co-host, Bill Gunter, to answer in the “Grill Bill” segment on Station each Monday during the Contest Periodfrom March 29, 2021 through May 3.
+(i) Online: Visit the Station’s website, www.1075thegame.com, click on the Contest link, click on the “Grill Bill” Contest link and complete an entry form which includes submitting at least five (5) questions for Early Game co-host, Bill Gunter, to answer in the “Grill Bill” segment on Station each Monday from March 29, 2021 through May 3, 2021.
 Entry questions that are indecent, lewd, offensive, defamatory, contain profanities, or are in any way in bad taste or contain material(s) which may infringe upon any person or entities proprietary rights, as determined in the sole discretion of the Station, will be disqualified.
-30Limit one (1) entry per person, regardless of how many email addresses a person may possess and use.
+All entries must be received by 4:59pm ET on April 30, 2021 to be eligible to win.
+Limit one (1) entry per person, regardless of how many email addresses a person may possess and use.
 Multiple participants are not permitted to share the same email address.
 Any attempt by any participant to submit more than one (1) entry per day by using multiple/different email addresses, identities, registrations and logins, or any other methods will void that entry and the participant may be disqualified.
 Use of any automated system to participate is prohibited and will result in disqualification.
 Station is not responsible for lost, late, incomplete, invalid, unintelligible, inappropriate or misdirected registrations, all of which will be disqualified.
 In the event of a dispute as to any registration, the authorized account holder of the email address used to register will be deemed to be the participant.
 The “authorized account holder” is the natural person assigned the telephone number by the wireless carrier or an email address by an Internet access provider, online service provider or other organization responsible for assigning email addresses for the domain associated with the submitted address.
 Potential winner may be required to show proof of being the authorized account holder.
 All entries become the sole and exclusive property of Station and will not be returned.
 Station reserves the right to contact entrants and all other individuals whose email address is submitted as part of this promotion.
 No mail-in entries will be accepted.